cuicorey/FINA4350-GroupProject/docs/README.md

 ### Web Scraping and Data Preprocessing
 #### 1. Data and Data source
-The data used for NLP analysis are ***earnings call transcripts***, ***quarterly reports(10-Q)***, ***annual reports (10-K)*** filed between Jan-10-2020 and Nov-10-2020.
+The data used for NLP analysis are ***earnings call transcripts***, ***quarterly reports(10-Q)***, and ***annual reports (10-K)*** filed between Jan-10-2020 and Nov-10-2020.
 All the documents are available from Capital IQ.

-Take Tesla,Inc.(NasdaqGS:TSLA) as an example.
+We will take Tesla,Inc. (NasdaqGS:TSLA) as an example to illustrate.
 The following images show the target earnings call transcripts and financial reports to be used for analysis.

 <img width="946" alt="earnings transcript_TSLA" src="https://user-images.githubusercontent.com/62812841/100451812-fb397e00-30f2-11eb-8fc9-be7efdcdfd33.png">
 Image1.1

 <img width="940" alt="report" src="https://user-images.githubusercontent.com/62812841/100451885-12786b80-30f3-11eb-8f5a-a7c06e4f86f8.png">
 Image1.2

 #### 2. Web Scraping
-In order to web scrape the target documents from Capital IQ, we use ***Selenium*** with Python.
-For example, a task is to download the financial reports of Tesla in Image1.2.
+In order to extract the target documents from Capital IQ through web scraping, we use ***Selenium*** with Python.
+For example, a task is to download the financial reports of Tesla shown in Image1.2.

 First, create a Chrome driver and use driver.get method to navigate to the page of Filing Annual Report website given by the URL.